 When you’re using dried shrimp, always soak it a little first, then when you’re ready to combine your salad, dry it off thoroughly, and pound it in your mortar and pestle.
 If you’ve not used a mortar and pestle before, we have a few tips.

-As I’ve mentioned with other recipes, Cambodians don’t always treat these ingredients as a separate dressing, they’ll just throw them in with the rest of the salad ingredients and depending on what they’re making, pound them together or combine them.
+As I’ve mentioned with other recipes, Cambodians don’t always treat these ingredients as a separate dressing, they’ll just throw them into the mortar with the rest of the salad ingredients and, depending on what they’re making, pound them together or combine them.

 However, if you’re new to Cambodian cooking or you’re serving guests who are, it’s best to create a separate dressing so, firstly, you can ensure that it’s balanced and to your taste, and to the taste of your guests, and, secondly, so you have some control.